• Skip to primary navigation

 Side view of Brussels sprouts with vegan bechamel sauce in background

-If you're so inclined, you can go one step further and take them to the next level by serving them with vegan white sauce and toasted sliced almonds.
+and, If you're feeling fancy, you can take these vegetarian roasted brussel sprouts to the next level by drizzling them with vegan bechamel sauce and sprinkling on some toasted sliced almonds.
+Simple but delicious!

 overhead of Brussels sprouts topped with vegan bechamel and toasted almonds